redis/redis-doc/topics/modules-api-ref.md

                              int where,
                              RedisModuleString *ele);

-Push an element into a list, on head or tail depending on 'where' argument.
-If the key pointer is about an empty key opened for writing, the key is created.
-On error (key opened for read-only operations or of the wrong type) `REDISMODULE_ERR` is returned, otherwise `REDISMODULE_OK` is returned.
+Push an element into a list, on head or tail depending on 'where' argument (`REDISMODULE_LIST_HEAD` or `REDISMODULE_LIST_TAIL`).
+If the key refers to an empty key opened for writing, the key is created.
+On success, `REDISMODULE_OK` is returned.
+On failure, `REDISMODULE_ERR` is returned and `errno` is set as
+follows:

+- EINVAL if key or ele is NULL.
+- ENOTSUP if the key is of another type than list.
+- EBADF if the key is not opened for writing.

+Note: Before Redis 7.0, `errno` was not set by this function.

 <span id="RedisModule_ListPop"></span>